 Alternative 1: No action - The commercial fishing year for Atlantic king mackerel is March 1 - February 28.
 The Southern Zone quota is allocated for the entire fishing year.
+(Gulf AP Recommended)

-Alternative 2: Allocate the Southern Zone quota for Atlantic king mackerel into two quotas: 60% to the period March 1 - September 30 (season 1) and 40% to the period October 1 - February 28 (season 2).
+South Atlantic Preferred Alternative 2.
+Allocate the Southern Zone quota for Atlantic king mackerel into two split season quotas: 60% to the period March 1 - September 30 (season 1) and 40% to the period October 1 - the end of February (season 2).
 Any remaining quota from season 1 would transfer to season 2.
 Any remaining quota from season 2 would not be carried forward.
-When the Southern Zone quota for the season is met or expected to be met, commercial harvest of king mackerel in the Southern Zone will be prohibited for the remainder of the season.
+When the quota for the season is met or expected to be met, commercial harvest of king mackerel in the Southern Zone will be prohibited for the remainder of the season.
 (South Atlantic Mackerel AP Recommended)

-Alternative 3: Allocate the Southern Zone quota for Atlantic king mackerel into two quotas: 60% to the period March 1 - October 31 (season 1) and 40% to the period November 1 - February 28 (season 2).
+Alternative 3.
+Allocate the Southern Zone quota for Atlantic king mackerel into two split season quotas: 60% to the period March 1 - October 31 (season 1) and 40% to the period November 1 - the end of February (season 2).
 Any remaining quota from season 1 would transfer to season 2.
 Any remaining quota from season 2 would not be carried forward.
-When the Southern Zone quota for the season is met or expected to be met, commercial harvest of king mackerel in the Southern Zone will be prohibited for the remainder of the season.
+When the quota for the season is met or expected to be met, commercial harvest of king mackerel in the Southern Zone will be prohibited for the remainder of the season.

-Alternative 4: Allocate the Southern Zone quota for Atlantic king mackerel into two quotas: 50% to the period March 1 - October 31 (season 1) and 50% to the period November 1 - February 28 (season 2).
+Alternative 4.
+Allocate the Southern Zone quota for Atlantic king mackerel into two split season quotas: 50% to the period March 1 - October 31 (season 1) and 50% to the period November 1 - the end of February (season 2).
 Any remaining quota from season 1 would transfer to season 2.
 Any remaining quota from season 2 would not be carried forward.
-When the Southern Zone quota for the season is met or expected to be met, commercial harvest of king mackerel in the Southern Zone will be prohibited for the remainder of the season.
+When the quota for the season is met or expected to be met, commercial harvest of king mackerel in the Southern Zone will be prohibited for the remainder of the season.